vivianc11/happy-panda/README.md

 # Happy Panda

 ### About Happy Panda
+This application is an social-emotional educational tool for kids.
+Upon signing up/logging in to the application, the user will be presented with their personal panda experiencing a randomly generated negative emotion.
+The goal for the user is to make their panda happy again by choosing an associated solution presented on the right of the page.
+When the correct answer is chosen, a video will open on a new tab that informs the user about that negative emotion.
+When the video is finished and the tab is closed, the original page will present the user with a form where they can reflect on their own emotions.
+When the user goes back to their panda, they will be presented with another random negative emotion to start the process over again.

 ### Helping the World
+We believe that it's important to provide social-emotional education to kids so they have an idea of what/how they're feeling as well as how to manage them properly.
+What better way to provide a learning tool than through a game with a cute panda?
+Ideally this will also help the adults involved in the kid's life to develop/appreciate social-emotional intelligence.

 ### What We Learned from the Project
+- Learning the server folder structures for incorporating MongoDB/Mongoose in our app.
+This allows storage of data in the back end with CRUD operations.
+- Using GraphQL/Apollo client to organize data through queries and mutations
+- Setting up the app so the server as well as the client is running concurrently
+- Implementing signup/login and authentication with JWT
+- Learning client folder strutures for React.js to build the front end, along with importing Bulma CSS library
+- Inserting recorded audio files and using Howler.js to make it functional on the page

 ### Future Development
+ - Creating a mobile app so users can learn on the go
+ - Developing hunger, tiredness, and potty meters that influence how the panda feels
+ - Expanding the list of emotions with associating videos
+ - Animating the panda along with being able to name your own panda
+ - Have the audio play on hover instead of having the users click on the audio button

 ## Table of Contents